A Fistful of Meg: Plot

 At school, Meg bumps into new student and unstable bully Mike Pulaski, and spills her lunch on him, leading him to threaten her with a showdown after school.
 Meg unsuccessfully tries to get out of the fight, and goes crying to the bathroom where her friends decide to abandon her for their own safety.
 Quagmire calls her into one of the stalls (his "base of operations") and admits to Meg that a girl named Tracey Bellings bullied him as a teenager over preferring RC Cola during the cola wars, and forced him into a long sexually abusive relationship.
 He decides to help Meg because he never stood up to his bully, and wants Meg to not go through the same thing.
 After extensive training with Quagmire, Meg faces Mike at school.
 Initially getting beaten up, in which her face was getting alternated, Meg grosses him out by kissing him and popping a pimple onto him before finally lifting up her shirt in front of Mike, where everyone else but him looks away, leading to him getting gruesomely melted.
 Although Quagmire tells Meg that she will be alive to tell the story for a "long time," Meg reveals in a narration that she dies a year later from septic shock due to her body's reaction to a frozen hot dog.

 Meanwhile, Peter casually starts taking his clothes off in front of Brian as he sometimes prefers sleeping nude.
-Brian is disgusted by it, but Peter claims that everyone undresses in front of their dogs and points out that Brian himself is typically nude.After realizing Brian's dislike better, Peter starts harassing him in nude, going as far as to even cutting off his own penis to mail it to Brian in a package.
+Brian is disgusted by it, but Peter claims that everyone undresses in front of their dogs and points out that Brian himself is typically nude.
+After realizing Brian's dislike better, Peter starts harassing him in nude, going as far as to cut off his own penis to mail it to Brian in a package.
 At Stewie's suggestion, Brian decides to shave all of his fur off and horrifies Peter when he attempts to once again prank Brian by being naked.
 Seeing Brian hairless, wrinkled, and with six nipples, Lois and Chris are also terrified, so much so that Chris attempts to scratch out his own eyes.
 Terrified by what he has seen, Peter agrees to wear clothes at all times in front of Brian, and never harass him with nudity again.
 Until Brian's fur grows back in three months, Stewie allows him to wear a pair of his own clothes to keep warm.